chbornman/shopify-book-descriptions/README.md

 ## Part 8: Configure Shopify Connection

-1. In the folder where you downloaded the tool, find the file `config.json.example`
+1. In the folder where you downloaded the tool, find the file `config.json`

-2. Make a copy of it and rename it to `config.json`

-3. Open `config.json` in a text editor (Notepad on Windows, TextEdit on Mac)
+2. Open `config.json` in a text editor (Notepad on Windows, TextEdit on Mac)

-4. Fill in your information:
+3. Fill in your information:
    ```json
    {
      "shop_url": "your-store-name.myshopify.com",